mikkoryynanen/ChinookAPI/README.md

 ## Installation and Usage

 **NOTE:** You will need SQL Server to be connected with SQL Server Management Studio/Azure Data Studio.
-You will also need to execute *Chinook* script first.
+You will also need to execute *Chinook* script (found from top of this readme) first to create local database.

 1. Clone the project repository